LuluW8071/Llama2-LLM-7B-Text-Generation/README.md

 [**Llama 2**](https://llama.meta.com/llama2) is a collection of second-generation open-source Large Language Models (LLMs) from Meta, designed to handle a wide range of natural language processing tasks.
 These models range in scale from `7 billion to 70 billion parameters`.
 It is optimized for dialogue, has shown similar performance to popular closed-source models like **ChatGPT** and **PaLM**.

-The repository implementation contains `Text Generation on Pre-Trained NousResearch’s Llama-2-7b-chat-hf using [guanaco-llama2-1k](https://huggingface.co/datasets/mlabonne/guanaco-llama2-1k) dataset`
+The repository implementation contains `Text Generation on Pre-Trained NousResearch’s Llama-2-7b-chat-hf` using [`guanaco-llama2-1k`](https://huggingface.co/datasets/mlabonne/guanaco-llama2-1k) dataset.

 <img src = "https://images.datacamp.com/image/upload/v1697724450/Fine_Tune_L_La_MA_2_cc6aa0e4ad.png" >